Processing math: 100%

 Furthermore, we obtain some useful formula as Green formula, we obtain the mean value principle that

-One remarkable result is that this property improve the regularity as $C^{\infty}$ and it also implies the function is harmonic.
+One remarkable result is that this property improve the regularity as C and it also implies the function is harmonic.
 (The proof is similar by the convolution below).
 Since if we do derivative, we get

 A second important property is the Liouville proeprty.
 It says that a bounded harmonic function is trivial and is constant.
 The proof uses the fact that all the derivative are also harmonic